samb8s/PsrPopPy/README.md

 Compiling
 ---------

-Inside the fortran directory, edit getpath.f and set the path variable to point to the current (ie. the fortran) directory.
+Inside the lib/fortran directory, edit getpath.f and set the path variable to point to the current (ie. the fortran) directory.
 Still in the fortran directory, edit make_mac.csh or make_linux.csh (as appropriate) -- change the variable `gf' to point to your local gfortran compiler, then run the script.
 Fingers crossed, it should all work.

 Note mac users should be sure to use a suitable version of gfotran - available from http://gcc.gnu.org/wiki/GFortranBinaries It may also be necessary to do `setenv CFLAGS -m32' before running the compile script on a mac